Ovencrafting: Building and Baking in the Wood-Fired Brick Oven

 As time allows, we will also learn to make pizza in a brick oven by way of a lunchtime pizza bake.
 We will also discuss the details of starting your own natural leaven from scratch and other techniques that will help you make great artisan bread at home, with or without a brick oven.

-At the close of the course, the student-built oven project (the masonry shell of the oven: appx.
-2 tons) will be for sale at a defined price to interested students.
+At the close of the course, the student-built oven project will be for sale at a defined price to an interested student.
+Note: The masonry core of the oven is approximately two tons.

 You will need the following tools for this class: